A volunteering opportunity like no other – become an Independent Custody Visitor

 Merseyside’s Police and Crime Commissioner is looking for compassionate, community-spirited people to volunteer for her Independent Custody Visitor (ICV) scheme.

-Merseyside's PCC, Emily Spurrell, is looking to recruit more volunteers who are keen on upholding public transparency by joining the ICV scheme.
 This important scheme sees members of the public check on the welfare and wellbeing of people detained in police custody to ensure that they are provided with their rights and entitlements.

 ICVs must have good observational and thinking skills, strong ethical principles and be able to maintain confidentiality.
 They should also be comfortable challenging authority if required.
-The volunteers will also come from a range of backgrounds, ages, and experience.

-“Independent Custody Visitors perform a crucial role and it's only right that this important work is carried out by volunteers from the local community.
+Merseyside’s Police Commissioner, Emily Spurrell said: “Independent Custody Visitors perform a crucial role and it's only right that this important work is carried out by volunteers from the local community.

 “Detainees are potentially vulnerable and visits by our ICV volunteers are a key protection for them, ensuring their legal entitlements and rights are respected.